 A Living Legacy: Archbishop George Daniel Marks 50 Years as Bishop

-By Daluxolo Moloantoa – On Sunday, the Archdiocese of Pretoria marked the 50th anniversary of Archbishop Emeritus George Francis Daniel’s episcopal consecration.
+By Daluxolo Moloantoa – The Archdiocese of Pretoria marked the 50th anniversary of Archbishop Emeritus George Francis Daniel’s episcopal consecration.

 A special Mass was held at the chapel of Nazareth House in Waterkloof, Pretoria, where the Archbishop Emeritus resides.
 Nazareth House is located behind the residence of the current Archbishop and adjacent to the Southern African Catholic Bishops’ Conference (SACBC)’s Khanya House and St John Vianney Seminary.